stellar/stellar-cli/README.md

 # stellar-contract-cli

-Rust CLI for Stellar Jump Cannon.
+CLI for running Stellar contracts locally in a test VM.
+Executes WASM files built using the [rs-stellar-contract-sdk](https://github.com/stellar/rs-stellar-contract-sdk).

 ## Install